jebrus/DSC-180B-Final-Project/README.md

 ### Setup

 1. **Acquire Data Files**:
    Download all necessary data files.
 Place these files in the `data` folder within the project directory.
+Files: [Artist data](https://drive.google.com/file/d/1ya91qjUViWBjLOAV_OsZe6FJEsgNUDWb/view?usp=drive_link)

 2. **Explore Demos**:
    Navigate to the `demos` folder to find Jupyter Notebooks.
 These notebooks provide detailed explanations of the datasets and some basic EDA illustrating some of their qualities.